 The RC10 Debuts

 Associated had now doubled and doubled in size again, and had 35 employees.
 But they weren't ready for what happened next.
 In 1984, Roger designed a 1:10 scale electric off road car, the RC10.
-In 1985 the RC10 placed 1st, 2nd, and 3rd at the first-ever 1:10 Off Road IFMAR World Championships.
-The world of R/C cars has never been the same since.
+In 1985 the RC10 placed first, second, and third at the first-ever 1:10 Off Road IFMAR World Championships.
+The world of RC cars has never been the same since.
 And neither has Associated!

 Merger with Thunder Tiger

 Thunder Tiger Corporation and Associated Electrics, Inc. have worked together very successfully for more than six years to manufacture much of Associated's current line of products, with each company performing the services that best match their core abilities.
 Five years after Gene Husting retired in 2000, Associated merged with Thunder Tiger.
 This guarantees that Associated's high standards for product quality and performance will remain intact.
-Two years later, in 2007, Team Associated moved into new quarters in Lake Forest, California, where its offices are still located as of 2013.
+Two years later, in 2007, Team Associated moved into new quarters in Lake Forest, California.